The Trinity Beast Infrastructure — Resource Inventory

 Hot Path: (1) Local sync.Map → (2) ElastiCache → (3) REST fallback.
 WebSocket feeds write to Tier 1 on every trade.
 FlushToElastiCache() batch-writes all fresh local prices to Tier 2 every 30 seconds via Redis pipeline.
 99.9% of requests served from Tier 1 (zero network hops).
 Each container maintains its own independent WebSocket connections for redundancy — 6 feeds × 4 containers = 24 persistent connections cluster-wide.

 Asset Management: Coinbase, Gemini, and Kraken assets are controlled via application_parameters in Aurora.
-Gate.io, Bybit, and OKX assets are managed via the exchange_asset_map table.
+Gate.io, Crypto.com, and OKX assets are managed via the exchange_asset_map table.
 All are synced to ElastiCache and hot-reloadable without redeployment.
 Assets beyond the 150 prewarmed are fetched on-demand from the best available exchange.

 10. Performance Configuration